SonizciTR/KubeLife/readme.md

 ##Simple Kubernetes Monitor

-We were in need for cron job monitor for Openshift environment.
+We were in need for simple UI help us about our Openshift environment.
 So I wrote a simple web page.
 Hope you enjoy.
+Basicly you could trigger builds, monitor corn jobs, look your logs...
 I am planing to add more features if I will have time.
 Open to suggestions ;)

 #### Notes